cv-core/MIT-Driverless-CV-TrainingInfra/CVC-YOLOv3/dataset/README.md

 This is the folder that stores dataset csv files

-To download our open-sourced dataset from MIT Driverless GCP bucket:
+To download our open-sourced dataset label from MIT Driverless GCP bucket:
 ```
 gsutil cp -p gs://mit-driverless-open-source/yolov3-training/all.csv ./
 ```